 Dusty shades of grayish-blue lend a serene feeling to this incredibly chic Scandinavian kitchen featured on Oslo Design Fair.
 Colorful accents make the most of the monochromatic backdrop.
 Note how objects, including vintage artwork, plus red and pink chairs enliven the cooking space.

 Play With Black Cabinets and an Eye-Popping Backsplash

 Many of our favorite Scandinavian-inspired kitchens feature high-end cabinets that resemble chic, modernist furniture.
 The clever designers at Nicolaj Bo Kitchens created these sleek matte and black cabinets to frame a chic wood hexagon backsplash.
-The insanely stylish cabinetry is equipped with brown leather cabinets pulls.
+The extremely stylish cabinetry is equipped with brown leather cabinets pulls.
 All types of cooking spaces in an open concept layout usually have a place to dine.
-Here a mid-century-inspired dining table with mismatched trends adds a casual boho vibe.
+Here a mid-century-inspired dining table with mismatched trends adds a casual eclectic feel.
 Another modern kitchen staple deeply rooted in Scandi kitchen chic is the elegant rug.
 The one above would be equally at home in a living room.

 11 of 12

 Every single feature in this cooking space by Heidi Caillier Design together creates a classic Scandi kitchen.
 White shaker-style cabinets add practical storage and beauty.
 Simple back cabinet knobs enhance their sense of stylish utility.
 On the floor are mismatched rag wool rugs that add a pinch of old-timey comfort.
 Task lighting is a must in any cooking space—here brush brass fixtures are both timeless and breathtaking.
 Three natural elements seal the deal of this kitchen's charming appeal: the handmade wood stools, plants, and rustic branches.